James Oviatt Building: History

 During annual summer buying trips to Europe, Oviatt found stylish clothing to bring back to his prospering Los Angeles store.
 With the emergence of French Art Deco in the 1920s, Oviatt found the architectural style that would embody the interior design of his 1928 James Oviatt Building and its penthouse.
-In the 1950s and ‘60s, he funded white supremacist militias and anti-Semitic groups associated with Wesley A. Swift and the Ku Klux Klan, and distributed hate literature by mail to his business’s charge customers.
-Oviatt’s actions caused a public outcry and led customers to boycott his clothing store, causing it to close in 1966.
+In the 1950s and ‘60s, he joined the anti-Communist John Birch Society, funded white supremacist militias and anti-Semitic groups associated with Wesley A. Swift, and distributed hate literature by mail to his business's charge customers.
+Oviatt's actions caused a public outcry and led customers to boycott his clothing store, causing it to close in 1966.